ZErkelentzis/LATIN2/source/set_theory/README.md

 Formalizations of typical set_theoretic features as well as set theories like ZFC.

-## File Overview (to be changed)
+## File Overview
-setfol.mmt: extensionality, subset and other definitions and features that are needed for set_theory. basic_sets.mmt: EmptySet, Singleton and UnorderedPair.
-Every set that consists of exactly x known members. basic_operations.mmt: (Big)Union, (Big)Intersection, Difference, Complement, SymmetricDifference, Adjoin and Remove. basic_features.mmt: Powersets, Image, Filter and Replace. features.mmt: OrderedPairs, CartesianProducts, Relations and (Partial)Functions. axioms.mmt: Axioms (excluding extensionality and existence) views_features.mmt: nearly all views to define previously stated features. views_basic_sets.mmt: all views to define basic_sets. zfc.mmt: building up zfc from axioms and previously defined features. typed.mmt: Class, Elem and their operations to be able to mimic types with set theory. typed_features.mmt: TypedBigUnion and TypedBigIntersection. views_typed.mmt: type_theory features defined with TypedZFC. nat.mmt: natural numbers.
+setfol.mmt: extensionality, subset and other definitions and features that are needed for set_theory.
+This file is the basis of all formalizations in set theory.

+finite_sets.mmt: EmptySet, Singleton and UnorderedPair.
+Every set that consists of exactly x known members. lattice_operations.mmt: (Big)Union, (Big)Intersection, Difference and Complement. powersets.mmt: Powersets. operations.mmt: Filter, Replace, Image, SymmetricDifference, Adjoin and Remove. cartesian_product.mmt: OrderedPairs, CartesianProducts, Sigma and SigmaMod. relations.mmt: TheRelation, Relations, (Partial)Functions and LambdaFunction.

+views_features: views for the features above (except setfol.mmt of course).
+pair_definitions: definitions for OrderedPairs.

+axioms.mmt: Axioms (excluding extensionality and existence). typebase.mmt: Class, Elem and Eq definitions.

+zfc.mmt: building up zfc from axioms, features and views.
+Also contains a theory typed_zfc. nats.mmt: natural numbers and Peano axioms.

+typed_features.mmt: Some LATIN expressions in MMT.
+This can be ignored.